fcirillo00/UnbeatableTris/README.md

 # Unbeatable-Tris
-Tris AI using minimax algorithm with alpha-beta pruning.
+Tris (Tic Tac Toe) AI on Python using minimax algorithm with alpha-beta pruning.